 Course Description

 Do you have a head for Business and a heart for Ministry?
 The Bachelor of Business and Bachelor of Ministry double degree is designed to enable you to provide creative solutions, by integrating your Christian worldview with business acumen, to complex issues such as social and environmental responsibility.
-You can major in one area of ministry, and specialise in either Accounting or Leadership & Management.
+You can major in one area of ministry, and specialise in either Accounting or Leadership.

 By combining a solid core of skills in leadership, management, finance, accounting and innovative electives, together with ministry training, you become better equipped to serve in Christian ministry.
 And likewise, if you serve in the broader business community, you will be better trained and skilled in sharing your faith, leading groups of people and meeting their needs.

-To qualify for award of the double degree of Bachelor of Business and Bachelor of Ministry a candidate shall accrue an aggregate of at least 320 credit points, including satisfactory completion of the core subjects noted below.
+To qualify for award of the double degree of Bachelor of Business and Bachelor of Ministry a candidate shall complete at least 320 credit points, including satisfactory completion of the core and specialisation subjects of each course.

 For more information see the Student Handbook.